djkoloski/davidkoloski_me/content/blog/a_new_impl_trait_3.md

 I believe that inferring this concrete type is a mistake, and leads to the same inference issues discussed in the last post.
 Additionally, there is a large focus on not naming the concrete type to prevent trait impls from leaking.
 However I think this confuses the abstraction of a type with the naming of it.
 It's clearer to name a type and explicitly abstract it.

 Fundamentally, I believe that existential types are a less clear formulation of `as impl Trait`.
 That's a very subjective opinion.
-I'll save any further discussion for the final post.

 ## Type alias impl trait

 Finally, [this RFC](https://rust-lang.github.io/rfcs/2515-type_alias_impl_trait.html) is nice and light.
 It simply builds on the existential types RFC by explicitly setting the syntax to use `impl Trait`.
 There is a lot of language lawyering and nailing down the very specific semantics, and it does a good job of explaining why additional syntax hinders learnability and results in confusion.
-Overall, I like this RFC but I think we can do better.
+We've already discussed the pros and cons of this RFC extensively, and I think we can do better.

 ## Conclusion

 `impl Trait` has taken a long journey to reach where it is now.
 Along the way there has been great ambition, as well as great confusion.
-For some, `impl Trait` has the promise of becoming as great as its original ambition.
-For others, the idea that it could do that is unthinkable.
-I cannot stress enough that there are very strong convictions on both sides, and I suspect that I will probably raise some of these tensions from the dead.
+I understand that there are very strong convictions on both sides, and I hope that we can use this as an opportunity to finally resolve them.

-In my [final post](@/blog/abstract_types_in_rust_4.md), I hope to bring the past three posts together into a coherent framework and provide a final recommendation on what should be done with `impl Trait`.
+In my [final post](@/blog/a_new_impl_trait_4.md), I hope to bring the past three posts together into a coherent framework and provide a final recommendation on what should be done with `impl Trait`.
 If you've made it this far, I appreciate it a lot and hope you can hang on for just a little while longer.